+That said, IR35 is really nothing more than a different basis used to calculate tax when certain conditions apply.
+Unquestionably, the tax liabilities inside IR35 are higher than those outside IR35 but they are also less than the tax liabilities incurred as an Umbrella Company.
 So if you are ‘deemed employed’, and therefore inside IR35, you will still be better off trading through a Limited Company than an Umbrella (and it’s worth pushing back with any agency or client trying to push you down the Umbrella route for their own convenience).
 You will pay the Tax and National Insurance contributions required based on your ‘deemed salary’ (your accountant can help you with this).

 If you are involved in a contract that falls inside of IR35 then a calculation is made each year to determine the ‘deemed salary’.
 Your contractor accountant can do this for you.
 An IR35 deemed salary is simply a calculation of the Income Tax and National Insurance due.
 You do not have to actually pay yourself the deemed salary, but you do have to pay the calculated PAYE and National Insurance contributions to HMRC.

 If a public sector body has confirmed that you are inside IR35, then the fee payer (usually the agency) will deduct the NI and tax, and pay the Ltd Company the net income after tax.
 This can be taken straight out of the company, with no additional tax implications.